 - Comments that are libelous or defamatory, or include harassment or threats.

-- Hate speech or attacks on anyone based on their race, ethnicity, national origin, sex, gender, gender identity, sexual orientation, religious affiliation, age, disabilities, or diseases.
+- Hate speech or attacks on anyone based on their race, ethnicity, national origin, sex, gender, gender identity, sexual orientation, religious affiliation, socioeconomic status, immigration status, age, disabilities, or diseases.

-- Content that is obscene, violent, poronographic, or lewd.
+- Content that is obscene, violent, pornographic, or lewd.

 - Content that could be classified by the moderator as spam.
 Some examples of behaviors that violate coUrbanize’s rules against spam include: